 I felt the original film did a really good job of flipping the script, telling the other side of the story, and having you empathize with who we once thought was the villain.
 We got to see original aspects of Sleeping Beauty woven into the film seamlessly, with jokes and twists that really captivated the audience.
 I left feeling like the antihero became the hero, really changing perspective on our iconic villain and making me love her even more.

 Let’s face it, Maleficent set the bar really high.
 Tying up loose ends with the original Sleeping Beauty, there wasn’t much left to bring into the sequel.

 So now we build an original story with Maleficent: Mistress of Evil, with a Game of Thrones predictable plot and a Lord of the Rings predictable battle.
 Now don’t get me wrong.
 It was entertaining enough.
 Huge Maleficent/Angelina fans will appreciate the reprise role.
 She does a great job with her character considering the lack of story to stand on.

 I even give a small applause for the expansion of diversity and color on the big screen.
 But overall, I was expecting that same feeling I had with the first movie.
 And I left rather underwhelmed.

 That PG Rating

 Language.
 Thankfully Maleficent doesn’t have a potty mouth.
-There’s no language to be concerned with in this film.
+There’s no swear words or bad language to be concerned with in this film.
 Disney keeps everyone in good fairy tale behavior.

 Adult themes.
 Also nothing of concern.
 A few kisses, but nothing dramatic.
 There is a few scenes where Maleficent is a little skimpy in the wardrobe department.
 But it’s a good thing Angelina can make it look classy.